 Step 12: Identify Long-Term Budget Models to Ensure Program Scalability and Sustainability

-To ensure the scalability and sustainability of the badging program, identify long-term sources of financial support, such as industry partners, philanthropy, legislative budget requests, or redistribution of existing resources.
-Begin these conversations early, as faculty champions, Department Chairs, and Deans may have suggestions for auxiliary revenue streams.
+To ensure the scalability and sustainability of the badging program, identify long-term sources of financial support, such as industry partners, philanthropy, government grants, or redistribution of existing resources.
+Begin these conversations early, as faculty champions, Department Heads, and Chancellors may have suggestions for auxiliary revenue streams.

 To learn more about FGCU’s badging initiative, read the full white paper: A Step-by-Step Guide for Developing a Microcredentialing Program